 "Sanctification;" blessing recited or chanted over wine (or grape juice), emphasizing the holiness of Shabbat and festivals.

 Evening prayer service.
 Prayed every day, though the content is different on weekdays, Shabbat, and Festivals.
+Derived from the Hebrew word for "evening"

 Seven- or nine-branched candelabra; commonly refers to the nine-branched Hanukkah lamp; plural: menorot.